 As our hearts expand, so expands our horizon.
 We notice things we haven’t noticed before.
 We develop empathy.
 We want to help.
 We want to be involved.
 We care.
 However, our hearts may run into some growth problems along the way when old habits interfere.

-Professionally, I used to prefer working on my own.
-For the longest time in my career I worked administrative positions that required attention to detail but involved little interaction with people.
+In the past I liked working on my own.
+For the longest time in my career I preferred administrative positions that involved little interaction with people.
 I have loved God all my life, but I used to be wary of people.
 And this is a disconnection of sorts because God cares for people.
 If I really don’t care that much about people, how much do I really care about God?

-I find that loving people brought me closer to God’s heart.
-And I believe this is the heart of John’s letter.
+Loving people has brought me closer to God’s heart.
+And I believe this is the point the apostle John is trying to make in his letter.
 If we deny ourselves the opportunity to love people, we deny ourselves the opportunity to grow closer to God.
 There are various reasons why we could get stuck, and we will have to face our fears, resentment and past hurts to overcome these barriers.
 God will help us as we address our issues.
 He has helped me.

 The ripple effect of our love journey goes a long way, even though we are not aware of the blessings we leave in our wake.
 It may not be easy at all, but it is a wonderful life.